Photo credit: Morlene Fisher

 Have you ever done it?
 If not, you (the creator or Driverless Crocodile).

 Kenny Tamara.
-He is the co-owner of a local coffee I frequent, as well as I believe an architect, and involved in different social action initiatives.
+He is the co-owner of a local coffee shop I frequent, as well as I believe an architect, and involved in different social action initiatives.
 I reckon he’d have something interesting to share and would be up for it.

 *Now UK based (as of Dec.
 2022)